WORKING AT HOME AND SLEEP

 STRATEGIES TO IMPROVE SLEEP

-So, what can we do to promote sleep when our home became our office?
-I will share a few strategies that I have been using and I believe they counteracted quarantine-related sleep disturbances in my case.
+So, what can we do to improve sleep now that our home has become our office?
+I’d like to share a few strategies that I’ve personally used, which I believe helped me combat the sleep disruptions caused by quarantine.

 Have a clear distinction between work and life

-At the end of your workday have a few minutes for a reflection.
-Think about the tasks you completed well and those you would like to improve for the next time.
-Also, make a list of jobs that need to be done tomorrow.
-This practice will help you to leave your work worries behind you and very likely you will not be woken up by them in the middle of the night.
-Also, power all devices down and put them away in your laptop bag or cover with a cloth.
-If possible, try not to work from your bedroom and not in your bed.
+At the end of your workday, take a few minutes to reflect.
+Think about the tasks you did well and those you’d like to improve next time.
+Also, make a list of things that need to be tackled tomorrow.
+This will help you leave work behind and, chances are, you won’t be waking up in the middle of the night thinking about it.

 Be active